Tips to start strong with your holiday marketing

 - Make sure you use the different keyword match types to help refine your campaign.
 We recommend starting with broad match, which offers the widest traffic exposure, and then reviewing your campaign performance reports to see which specific terms are performing best.
 To target those terms, add phrase match—which means your ad may appear when a customer’s shopping query uses your exact phrase or sequence of words in your keyword—and exact match—which means a customer's shopping query must match your keyword exactly.
 Together, they’ll help you reach relevant customers and drive more sales.

-Learn more about preparing and launching your Sponsored Products campaigns to engage holiday shoppers—plus tips for Sponsored Brands, Sponsored Display, and Stores—in our full guide.
-We'll help you reach audiences browsing deals or shopping for items to buy, plus offer key tactics for monitoring your holiday marketing campaigns, checking your reports, and refining throughout the season.
+Learn more about preparing and launching your holiday campaigns with the help of Sponsored Brands, Sponsored Display, and Stores.
+We'll help you reach audiences who are browsing deals or shopping for items to buy, plus offer key tactics for monitoring your holiday marketing campaigns, checking your reports, and refining throughout the season.